 Noise can damage the auditory nerve that carries information about sounds to your brain.
 This damage is often difficult to detect and may not show up on hearing tests.
 However, ‘hidden hearing loss’ will make it difficult to hear others speaking to you in noisy environments.

 Hearing is vital to the work of a soldier.
-It is essential for communication between other soldiers in addition to staying alert in combat zones.
+It is essential for communication between other soldiers in addition to staying alert and alive in combat zones.
 Unfortunately, military hearing loss and tinnitus are issues affecting millions of Veteran and Active-Duty soldiers.

 But, potentially damaging noises have long existed for military personnel.
-Service members are exposed continuously to high-intensity sounds through training, standard military operants and combat zones.
-In fact, many World War II veterans suffered hearing loss and deafness as a result of their service.
+Service members are exposed continuously to high-intensity sounds through training, standard military operations and combat zones.
+In fact, World War II veterans suffered hearing loss and deafness as a result of their service.
 Because of the hearing issues that many veterans endure, the military has long prioritized reducing hearing damage.
 In summary, this is why the fraud from 3M and Aearo Technologies is such a devastating betrayal.